-When used as part of a registration, login, or order form, this feature can help stop malicious bots from creating spammy comments or getting access to your personal information.
+When used as part of a registration, login process, or order form, this feature can help stop malicious bots from creating spammy comments or getting access to your personal information.

 If you’ve ever been asked to solve a simple math problem or “prove you’re human” before performing an action on a website – you’ve encountered a CAPTCHA.

-Google has even implemented a new variety they’re calling the No CAPTCHA, reCAPTCHA, which only requires you to check a box.
+Google has even implemented a new service they’re calling the No CAPTCHA, reCAPTCHA, which only requires you to check a box.

-The goal of your password is to make it difficult for other people to guess and difficult for a brute force attack to succeed.
+The goal of your password is to thwart password-guessing attempts and make it difficult for a brute force attack to succeed.

-There are many automatic password generators available that can be used to create secure passwords.
+There are many automatic password generators available that can be used to create secure, strong passwords.

 Things to avoid when choosing a password:

-– Any permutation of your own real name, username, company name, or name of your website.
+– Using any permutation of your own real name, username, company name, or name of your website.

-– A word from a dictionary, in any language.
+– Using a word from a dictionary, in any language.

-– Any numeric-only or alphabetic-only password (a mixture of both is best).
+– Using numbers-only or letters-only (a mixture of both is best).

 Copyright © WPPlugins